andersx/andersx.github.io-fork/_posts/2025-04-19-pm25-monitoring.md

 <iframe src="/assets/pm25_plot.html" width="100%" height="650" style="border:none;"></iframe>

-I live close to Copenhagen Airport, and I about the local air quality, particularly due to particle emissions from aircrafts and woodburners, both of which are common around here.
+I live close to Copenhagen Airport, and I care about the local air quality.
+The pollution in this area particularly due to particle emissions from aircrafts and woodburners.

-This project is my attempt to monitor the environment right outside my door, and to raise awarenss.
+This project is my attempt to monitor the environment on Amager, and to raise awarenss.

 According to the Danish Ministry of the Environment, an estimated **4,000 Danes die prematurely every year** due to air pollution--that's more than 10 people every day.

 > [Ny rapport: Bedre luftkvalitet medfører 380 færre for tidlige dødsfald pga. luftforurening (Miljøministeriet, marts 2025)](https://mim.dk/nyheder/pressemeddelelser/2025/marts/ny-rapport-bedre-luftkvalitet-medfoerer-380-faerre-for-tidlige-doedsfald-pga-luftforurening)

-I am working on open source hardware and software to make this project accessible to everyone.
+I am working on open-source hardware and software to make this project possible.
 The goal is to create a low-cost air quality monitoring system that can report from multiple locations, and to make the data available to the public.

 Right now, I am sharing the data from my prototype (see below), but I am also working on a more robust version that will be deployed outdoors.